hegerdes/IT-Sec-Lecture/FinalExam/ReadMe.md

 ## Questions
 ### Task 1
  * Retry logic?
- * Webbrowser creates multible requests
+ * Webbrowser creates multiple requests
  * How long should connection stay open

 ### Task 2
  * What encryption to use?
 Key size
- * Script should automake all keys and certs?
+ * Script should auto make all keys and certs?
  * libs or subprosess allowed?